router-protocol/router-chain-docs/docs/develop/message-transfer-via-crosstalk/sample-idapps/on-evm-chains/cross-chain-nft.md

   }
 ```

-1. Create a function with whatever name you want to call it.
-Here, we will call it the **transferCrossChain** function which accepts five parameters:
+- **Create a function named `transferCrossChain`:** This will be used to send a ping (message) to the destination chain.
+The parameters for this function includes:

-   1. **destChainID:** Chain ID of the destination chain in string format.
+    **1) `destChainId` -** Network ID of the destination chain in string format.

-   2. **transferParams:** The struct of type TransferParams which receives the NFT Ids and the respective amounts the user wants to transfer to the destination chain.
-It also receives the arbitrary data to be used while minting the NFT on the destination chain and the address of recipient in bytes.
+    **2) `transferParams` -** The struct of type `TransferParams` which receives the NFT ids and the respective amounts that the user wants to transfer to the destination chain.
+It also receives the arbitrary data to be sent while minting the NFT on the destination chain as well as the address of the recipient in bytes.

+    **2) `destinationContractAddress` -** Address of the destination contract in `bytes` format.

-   3. **requestMetadata:** Abi-encoded metadata based on the source and destination chains.
-To get the request metadata, the following function can be added to the contract:
+    **3) `requestMetadata` -** Abi-encoded metadata based on the source and destination chains.
+To get the request metadata, the following function can be used:

       ```jsx
       function getRequestMetadata(